Early Learning Victoria is committed to ensuring the safety, health and wellbeing of everyone at its centres.

 - ensure copies of the emergency and evacuation policy and procedures are available for inspection at the service

-A centre’s emergency and evacuation diagram must include a picture of the floor area and symbols to show:
+A centre’s emergency evacuation diagram must include a picture of the floor area and symbols to show:

-- the designated assembly area or areas
+- the assembly areas

 2.2 Background and information